Testing common approximations of neutrino fast flavor conversion: Subgrid homogenization

 \section{Subgrid homogenization}

-In this section, we study flavor evolution under periodically and artificially imposed spatial homogenization.
+In this section, we examine how flavor inhomogeneities affect subsequent flavor evolution when instabilities are generated continuously and the neutrino flavor field is evolve quasi-statically.
 Our goal is to test whether subgrid flavor inhomogeneities play a significant role in astrophysical environments such as core-collapse supernovae and binary neutron star mergers.
-In these scenarios, instabilities that generate flavor inhomogeneities may be continuously produced.
+In these scenarios, instabilities that generate flavor inhomogeneities may arise continuously.
 Nevertheless, all asymptotic-state prescriptions proposed so far remain spatially homogeneous at subgrid scales (e.g., \cite{zaizen2023simple, xiong2023evaluating}).
-Here, we examine how flavor inhomogeneities affect subsequent flavor evolution when instabilities are continuously generated.
-We show that discrepancies arise when they are neglected in subgrid treatments.
+We show that neglecting inhomogeneities in subgrid treatments leads to discrepancies.

 We perform three different simulations: QKE, QKE + periodic homogenization, and BGK.
 They are shown in Fig.~\ref{fig:subgrid_homogenization}.
 In all cases, the beams propagating in the $+z$ and $\pm x$ directions have number densities as described in Sec.~\ref{sec:numsetup}.
 The beam propagating in the $-z$ direction is initialized with zero electron and heavy-flavor neutrinos.
-The heavy-neutrino emissivity follows Eq.~\ref{eq:cont_col_term_1xemission} (upper panels) or Eq.~\ref{eq:cont_col_term_8xemission} (lower panels).
+The heavy-neutrino injection follows Eq.~\ref{eq:cont_col_term_1xemission} (upper panels) or Eq.~\ref{eq:cont_col_term_8xemission} (lower panels).

-The QKE (orange) represents the inhomogeneous quantum-kinetic solution (identical to the continuous-emission case in Fig.~\ref{fig:seqins}).
-The QKE + periodic homogenization (green) corresponds to the same inhomogeneous quantum-kinetic evolution but with an imposed homogenization applied eight times, every $(2400/8)\,\mu^{-1}$ within the interval $0 \le t \le 2400\,\mu^{-1}$.
-In this simulation, spatial flavor structures—or flavor inhomogeneities—develop only briefly before the system is re-homogenized.
+The QKE (orange) represents the inhomogeneous quantum-kinetic solution (identical to the continuous-injection case in Fig.~\ref{fig:seqins}).
+The QKE + periodic homogenization (green) resemble the QKE evolution but with an imposed homogenization applied eight times, every $(2400/8)\,\mu^{-1}$ within the interval $0 \le t \le 2400\,\mu^{-1}$ so flavor inhomogeneities develop only briefly before the system is re-homogenized.
 At each homogenization step, the polarization vector $\mathbf{P}$ is reset to its domain-averaged value, after which a random perturbation of amplitude $10^{-4} P_z$ is introduced in $P_\perp$.
 We also show the BGK solution (blue), which is described in Sec.~\ref{sec:bgk}.